Searchlight2/Searchlight2/README.md

 <br>

-By default Searchlight will looks for R in the computers path file.
+By default Searchlight will look for R in the computers path file.
 On an Ubuntu or Mac machine this is equivalent to running the RScript command in the terminal.
 You can explicitly specify the path to the RScript command using the --r command:

 ```
 --r path="C:\Program Files\R\R-4.2.3\bin\Rscript.exe"